phusion/passenger_library/source/start/ruby.md

 ---
-title: Using the server
+title: Getting started with Ruby + Phusion Passenger
-section: intro
+section: start
 ---
-# Using the server
+# Getting started with Ruby + Phusion Passenger

-<p class="lead">This tutorial teaches you to start your application in a Phusion Passenger server.</p>
+<p class="lead">This 5 minute tutorial teaches you to start your application in a Phusion Passenger server.
+Feel what Passenger is and how it works.</p>

 ## Updating your gem bundle